pretorh/service-client/README.md

 service-client
 =============

-javascript wrapper function for `http.request` that returns parsed, transformed data in callback.
+javascript wrapper function for `http.request` and `https.request` that returns parsed, transformed data in callback.

 ## API ##